MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 Additionally, you can easily pin apps to the taskbar or **Start** menu.
 You can create a shortcut, and enable apps to run on user login.

-Finally, there's now a way to easily access the following:
+Also, there's now a way to easily access the following:
 *  Permissions and privacy details for the associated origin.
 *  More details about the application.